 Hey Hey Sweet Shoppers!
 Traci here with a little glimpse into how I organize my digital supplies!
 There are so many ways you can organize and really, it’s up to you to decide what works best for you.
 I’m typically a kit scrapper and I stay within the confines of a kit, and really only pull in outside alphabets and stitching here and there so the method I’m going to show you today will work best for scrappers who scrap like I do.
-In future installments, we’ll go over the other ways people organize their digi kits too!
+In future instalments, we’ll go over the other ways people organize their digi kits too!

 Organizing Scrapbook Kits

 So, if you’ve been at this a little while, you know that your files stack up fast once you’re an avid digital scrapper.
 Most likely, you’ve found a method that works for you when you unzip your files, but what happens after you’ve got them unzipped?
 Do you throw them all into a folder by designer?
 Or maybe even by store?
 I used to organize this way but after a few years found out that it just wasn’t working for me.
 I never knew where to look for “that one Halloween kit that had the cute Frankenstein in it”.
 Ah, descriptive.
-Because all of my files were organized by store and then designer, I had no idea where to start looking!
+Because all of my files were organised by store and then designer, I had no idea where to start looking!

 I was constantly coming across kits that I forgot I even had and even repurchased things that I didn’t know I’d already bought (oops…this happens to the best of us!)
 So I took matters into my own hands and decided to organize instead by theme…voila!